 CANCELLED WHISTLER CUP – International Children’s FIS Race

 Events: SL, GS and Kombi/Parallel SL.

-Quota: AOA will enter two (2) “Team Ontario” athletes based on the top six (6) male and the top six (6) female athletes from the U14 OCUP Finals.
+Quota: AOA will enter two (2) “Team Ontario” athletes based on the top six (6) male and the top six (6) female athletes from the U14 Can Am qualifying list.

-Please note: These entries will be in the athletes’ name only; AOA will not manage these athletes, nor travel with them with an AOA coach.
-Instead, athletes will remain with their club program and coaches.
+Please note: These entries will be in the athlete’s name only; AOA will not manage these athletes, nor travel with them.
+Instead athletes will remain with their club program and coaches.
 This will allow the AOA clubs to expand their opportunities for entries to U14 Whistler Cup.

 Seeding: Seeding is done in priority of National, Provincial then Club quota spots